pawankorareddy239/Object-detection-in-urban-environment/README.md

 EAug folder represents Exploring Augmentations/Albumentations py

-Exp0 folder represents the baseline config file and evaluations
+Exp0 folder represents the baseline config file and evaluation metrics

-Exp1 folder represents the config file with data augmentations updates based on exploring augmentations
+Exp1 folder represents the config file with data augmentations updates based on exploring augmentations and evaluation metrics

 Exp2 folder represents the config file with learning rate updates - But, incomplete due to memory exhaustion